 Put together the plunger and chamber with the open end facing up.
 Fill the chamber with grounds, bloom, then submerge.
 While they’re steeping, wet your filter and screw it on.

 Here’s where you will mix things up.
-Instead of warming up your cup, you’re going to put ice in it.
+Instead of warming your cup, you’re going to put ice in it.
 You are going to have to be extra careful when you flip the Aeropress because the mug won’t be on top to keep you from making a mess.
 So make sure to hold everything together and tilt the top to where it is over the mug before completely flipping it.

 Plunge until you hear a hissing noise, then go ahead and clean off your Aeropress to allow time for the ice to melt a bit.
 Then enjoy!

 You can use anything from a Hario V60 to a Kalita Wave, but most people recommend using a higher coffee-to-water ratio with the former (~1:18) than the latter (~1:20).
 But, as always, it is up to personal preference.

 First, you are going to fill your carafe or mug with ice.
 Then you put the pour-over tool on top and proceed as usual.
-Again, you should increase the amount of coffee you would normally be using to account for the dilution that will occur as the ice melts.
+Again, you should increase the amount of coffee you would normally use to account for the dilution that will occur as the ice melts.

-Using a pour-over is great because it is a little slower than other brewing methods, so the ice melts as you are pouring in the hot water.
+Using a pour-over is great because it is a little slower than other brewing methods, so the ice melts as you pour in the hot water.
 That way, when you are done, it’s perfect for drinking.

 Lastly, if you are looking to make a larger batch of Vietnamese iced coffee, you could always reach for your automatic drip brewer.
 The biggest thing to remember is that you cannot brew a full pot of coffee as it will overflow.